Digory Kirke: The Magician's Nephew

-Digory Kirke is a young boy who lives in Victorian London with his Uncle Andrew and Andrew's sister Aunt Letty, because his father is in India and his mother is deathly ill.
+Digory Kirke is a young boy who lives in Victorian London with his Uncle Andrew and Andrew's sister Aunt Letty, because his father is in India and his mother is seriously ill.
 Uncle Andrew has made magic rings that allow whoever wears them to travel to other worlds by passing through the Wood between the Worlds.
 He first tricks Digory's friend Polly Plummer into trying one; when she vanishes, he manipulates Digory into following her with another ring in order to bring her back.
 Reunited with Polly, and finding that they can return to London through the pool from which they emerged into the Wood, Digory persuades Polly to try one of the many other pools.

 They find themselves in a lifeless world called Charn, over which a dying red sun hangs.
 They find a great hall full of wax figures, and a golden bell.
 Against Polly's vehement opposition, Digory rings the bell, thus waking Queen Jadis, the last living resident of Charn, from her self-imposed enchanted sleep.
 Despite their attempts to shake her, Jadis follows Digory and Polly back to London, intent on conquest, where she causes havoc for an afternoon.
 Digory resolves to take her back to Charn, but instead accidentally brings her (and Uncle Andrew and others) into the empty world of Narnia shortly before Aslan starts creating it.
 Once the world is created, Jadis flees from Aslan, who sends Digory to a mysterious locked garden in the far west to retrieve an apple which, once planted, will grow a tree that will lock Jadis out of Narnia for centuries; it also has the power to cure sickness and grant immortality.

 After Digory's long journey by flying horse, he arrives with Polly to find Jadis already there.
 Jadis tempts Digory to eat his apple himself and take another to save his ill mother.
 Digory, after a struggle of conscience, takes the apple to Aslan and plants it as instructed.
 With Aslan's permission and blessing, Digory is allowed to take an apple from this tree back to his world to cure his mother.

-He plants the core in his garden, from which a new tree grows.
-Years later this tree is blown down by a storm and Digory uses its wood to build the wardrobe that becomes the portal to Narnia in The Lion, the Witch and the Wardrobe.
+Soon afterwards, they inherit an elderly relative’s grand house in the countryside, and Digory plants the core in his garden, from which a new tree grows.
+Years later, this tree is blown down by a storm and Digory uses its wood to build the wardrobe that becomes the portal to Narnia in The Lion, the Witch and the Wardrobe.